Nine Mile Community Cider Pressing & Chili Cook-off

 Wildlife Lecture Series

 The NWW Annual “Celebrate Wildlife” Lecture Series began in 2007 and has been a success ever since.
+We suspended the lecture series due to Covid and look forward to resuming it when safe.
 Learn more about our lectures on our Events page here.

-As part of its ongoing efforts to reduce human/bear conflicts, Ninemile Wildlife Workgroup secured a grant to cover much of our area with bear resistant garbage cans.
-You can read the details of this project here.
+As part of its ongoing efforts to reduce human/bear conflicts, Ninemile Wildlife Workgroup secured a grant in 2012 to cover much of our area with bear resistant garbage cans.
+This program ended in 2014, You can read the details of this project here.
 See also Bear Aware.

-Our semi-annual newsletter is mailed to all NWW members and residents of the greater Ninemile-Sixmile area every spring and fall.
-These newsletters introduce our group to local communities while providing tips on living with wildlife, informing residents about ongoing projects and upcoming events, and providing basic information about wildlife.
+Through 2020, our semi-annual newsletter is mailed to all NWW members and residents of the greater Ninemile-Sixmile area every spring and fall.
+These newsletters introduced our group to local communities while providing tips on living with wildlife, informed residents about ongoing projects and upcoming events, and provided basic information about wildlife.

 Adopt a Highway Program